Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Data and Methods of Cosmic Web Reconstruction

 \subsection{{\disperse} Cosmic Web Reconstruction}

 In this work, we use the Discrete Persistent Structures Extractor ({\disperse}) algorithm\footnote{\url{http://www2.iap.fr/users/sousbie/web/html/indexd41d.html}} \citep{disperse1,disperse2} to reconstruct the cosmic web structure from input galaxy catalogs.
-There are three main steps in a typical {\disperse} workflow for 3D input data (the steps are almost identical for 2D data). \begin{enumerate} \item Apply point-set inputs -- in our case, catalog of galaxies with ${\logms}\geq8$) -- to the {\it delaunay\_3d} program.
-In this step, a technique called the Delaunay Tessellation Field Estimator \citep[DTFE; ][]{SV00} is used to tessellate the entire input volume into tetrahedrons, with the positions of individual galaxies as vertices.
-The output is a 3D network file, containing the density field estimate {\it at the locations of the vertices (i.e., galaxy positions)}. \item Apply the 3D density field estimate to {\it mse}, the main program in {\disperse}.
+There are three main steps in a typical {\disperse} workflow for 3D input data (the steps are nearly identical for 2D data).

+\begin{enumerate} \itemsep-2pt \item Supply point-set inputs -- in our case, catalog of galaxies with ${\logms}\geq8$) -- to the {\it delaunay\_3d} program.
+In this step, a technique called the Delaunay Tessellation Field Estimator \citep[DTFE; ][]{SV00,VS09} is used to tessellate the entire input volume into tetrahedrons, with the positions of individual galaxies as vertices.
+The output is a 3D network file, containing the density field estimate {\it at the locations of the vertices (i.e., galaxy positions)}, which is then linearly interpolated for the density field estimate of other spatial locations. \item Apply {\it mse}, the main algorithm in {\disperse}, to the 3D density field grid (i.e., the network file containing the density field estimate).
 Here, the gradients of the density field are computed, and critical points are determined where the gradient is zero, corresponding to the voids (minima), saddle points, and nodes (maxima) of the density field.
 Filaments are defined as segments connecting maxima to saddle points following ridges of the density field.
-The output of {\it mse} is a so-called ND skeleton file, which contains the filamentary network described by a list of critical points, segments that make up filaments, and filaments that originate and lead to maxima. \item The final step is to apply the ND skeleton output to {\it skelconv} so that the output can be converted to a non-binary format that humans can read. \end{enumerate}
+The output of {\it mse} is a so-called ND skeleton file, which contains the filamentary network described by a list of critical points, segments that make up filaments, and filaments that originate and lead to maxima. \item The final step is to apply the ND skeleton output to {\it skelconv} so that the output can be converted to a non-binary format that humans can read. \end{enumerate} We reconstruct the cosmic web in each TNG snapshot from $z=0$ to $z=4$ following these steps above.
+In addition to this nominal procedure, we make several choices to improve the reconstruction.
+In step 1 (during the DTFE density field estimation), following \citet{Malavasi22}, we also smooth the density field value at the position of each galaxy.
+We average this with the density field value for all galaxies whose tetrahedrons share an edge with this galaxy.
+This is so that we minimize contamination by noise and detection of spurious features on small scales.
+Similar to \citet{GE24}, we find a non-negligible fraction of unphysically small ($<$0.1 Mpc) output filaments from DTFE density fields that are not smoothed.
+In step 3, we apply smoothing to the position of the segments of the filamentary skeleton.
+Here, the critical points are fixed, and the coordinates of each point along a filament are averaged with that of its two neighbors so that sharp and/or unphysical shapes (caused by shot noise) are not seen in filament segments.